demagalha/IRACEMA/README.md

 For more details on how to use each package, specially the Geometry class, please consult the Wiki.

-This package is maintained by Guilherme H. da Silva (dshguilherme@gmail.com) and André Demétrio Magalhães (demagalha@hotmail.com), from Laboratório de Vibrações e Acústica (LVA), Department of Mechanical Engineering of Universidade Federal de Santa Catarina (UFSC).
+This package is maintained by Guilherme H. da Silva (dshguilherme@gmail.com) and André Demetrio Magalhães (demagalha@hotmail.com), from Laboratório de Vibrações e Acústica (LVA), Department of Mechanical Engineering of Universidade Federal de Santa Catarina (UFSC).

 MIT License